sfwydyc/my-rocketqa/README.md

 docker run -it rocketqa_docker_name
 ```

 ## API
-The RocketQA development tool provides two kind of models, one is ERNIE-based twin towers dual-encoder for answer retrieval, anthor is ERNIE-based cross encoder for answer reranking.
+The RocketQA development tool provides two kind of models, one is ERNIE-based dual-encoder for answer retrieval, anthor is ERNIE-based cross encoder for answer reranking.
 And development tool provides the following methods:

 #### `rocketqa.available_models()`